 3. Refinancing a Mortgage

 Use this option when mortgage rates are particularly low.
 It’s a “cash out” option on mortgage loans when the loan-to-value ratio allows.
 Just keep in mind that you will generally be responsible for mortgage costs on a new mortgage loan.
 Refinances aren’t recommended unless your loan rate is at least 1% lower than your current rate—and you plan on remaining in your home for 3-5 years.

-This can be a costly method of paying expenses due to interest rates; so PAPS should know the terms and conditions up front.
+This can be a costly method of paying expenses due to interest rates; so prospective host families should know the terms and conditions up front.
 Some credit cards are offering no payment/interest for 1 year or more.
-Not a method I would recommend, but still a possibility.

 This option requires a lot of thought and weighing of the possibilities.
-PAPs should be aware of any penalties or tax consequences that might apply.
-A plan/policy administrator can answer any questions a PAP may have.
-This can get risky…I do not recommend this unless it is an emergency and the PAP plans on “replacing” the money ASAP.
+Prospective host families should be aware of any penalties or tax consequences that might apply.
+A plan/policy administrator can answer any questions you may have.